LeudiX/Simple-CRUD-Thymeleaf/README.md

 ->Install Java 17 or later.
 Configure it in your machine.

-->Install maven.
+->Download Maven(3.8.x or later).
 Configure it in your machine and VSCode.

 ->VSCode with extensions for Java, Maven, SpringBoot etc.